jonathanyxchen/Applied-Stats-and-Data-Analysis-project/README.md

 # Applied Stats and Data Analysis Project
- The final project for 553.614 Applied Statistics and Data Analysis at Johns Hopkins University
+ The final project for 553.614 Applied Statistics and Data Analysis at Johns Hopkins University (Spring 2021)